CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that covers all dimensions well.
-It provides comprehensive specificity with a detailed list of CLI-related concerns, includes strong natural trigger terms that developers would use, explicitly states both what the skill does and when to use it, and even includes cross-references to related skills to reduce overlap and conflict.
+It provides comprehensive specific capabilities, includes natural trigger terms that developers would use, explicitly states both what the skill does and when to use it, and even includes cross-references to related skills to minimize conflict risk.
+The use of third person voice and concise structure makes it highly effective for skill selection.

 DimensionReasoningScore